-Some international graduate students may be eligible for funding through Vietnam International Education Development, King Abdullah Scholarship Program, the China Scholarship Council, or the Government of Canada.
-Please visit the Internationalization Office website for details.
+Some international graduate students may be eligible for external funding through Vietnam International Education Development, King Abdullah Scholarship Program, the China Scholarship Council, or the Government of Canada.
+Please contact the School of Graduate Studies for more information.

 We strongly encourage graduate students to apply for scholarships and external awards to enhance their qualifications and increase your graduate funding.
 Students should pay particular attention to graduate scholarships offered by the Natural Sciences and Engineering Research Council (NSERC), the Social Sciences and Humanities Research Council (SSHRC), and Canadian Institutes of Health Research (CIHR).
 Some of the more notable scholarship include: